No. 6 Alabama basketball survives early slump to down Jacksonville State

 Alabama eventually pulled away for its expected win midway through the second half as it used an 18-2 run to build an insurmountable 57-43 lead with 5:16 to play.
 The Tide hit eight of its 10 shots from the floor during that run, Jacksonville State was in the midst of a 1 of 8 spell.
 Quinerly and Miles led the second-half resurgence, combining for 21 points after the break.

-Next up for Alabama is a matchup against Davidson in the C.M.
+Alabama was without assistant coach Antoine Pettway, who Oats said missed the game due to a medical issue.
+Oats said he expects Pettway to rejoin the team next week when it faces Davidson in the C.M.
 Newton Classic on Tuesday at 6 p.m.
 CT inside Legacy Arena in Birmingham, Ala.
 The Tide was originally scheduled to No. 23 Colorado State but had to change opponents after the game got canceled due to COVID-19 complications in the Rams program.